 “A skilled medicine person will be able to receive the information from spirit through opening this portal that’s opened in the medicine work, receiving the information that’s needed for each person,” says Caldarelli.
 “A really good medicine person isn’t the one doing anything, the reason they’re a good medicine person is because they’re able to be as clear of a channel as possible so that the divine can flow through.”

 When discussing the legality of ayahuasca, there is often a distinction between the plant materials and the compounds within these plants.
 For example, the active ingredient of ayahuasca—DMT—is a controlled substance under the U.N.
 1971 Convention of Psychotropic Substances, but the plants containing the molecule are not.
 The International Narcotics Control Board (INCB) noted in 2001 that the preparations like ayahuasca do not fall under the 1971 Convention, though in 2010, the INCB recommended that nations take measures to “control” ayahuasca.

-One reason ayahuasca tourism has become so popular is because the laws surrounding ayahuasca are more relaxed in certain places such as Brazil, Peru, and Costa Rica.
+One reason ayahuasca tourism has become so popular is because the laws surrounding the brew are more relaxed in certain places such as Brazil, Peru, and Costa Rica.
 In the United States, DMT is a Schedule I controlled substance, though certain religious groups are permitted to use ayahuasca under the Religious Freedom Restoration Act.
 Individual cities and states have taken steps to unravel this harsh prohibition of entheogens by implementing decriminalization or measures that deprioritize prosecution of their possession.